-Approach this edit with the desire to a create new, clean space for your wardrobe.
-If you follow these steps, and clear out what is no longer serving you, the items that remain in your closet will feel brand new too.
+Approach this closet-edit with the desire to create a new, clean space for your wardrobe.
+If you follow these steps, and clear out what is no longer serving you, the items that remain in your closet will feel brand new.
 This step is crucial to ensuring you are open and ready to shift perspectives and allow your new wardrobe to represent your message.
 I recommend reading through the entire document before beginning.
 What I love most about WSG closet edits is that they are FAST and painless!

 Click below to watch the video and get started!